Charles-Édouard Bouée: Other activities

 Charles-Édouard Bouée is engaged in various professional and civil society organizations in Europe as well as in China or the United States; for example, he is involved in the Global Artificial Intelligence Council of the World Economic Forum since June 2019, and in the China Europe International Business School.
 He has been a member of the Harvard Business School Alumni Board from 2015 to 2019, as well as a member of the Advisory Council of the Cheung Kong Graduate School of Business (CKGSB).
 From 2017 until 2021, he was also a member of the BMW Foundation's "Refocusing Europe" Advisory Board.

-He has written numerous books on management, China, and Artificial Intelligence; these are seen as references in economic and international circles.
+He has written numerous books on management, China, and Artificial Intelligence.
 Charles-Edouard Bouée is regularly interviewed in the media and is consulted as an expert on these subjects.
 He is also a regular contributor and commentator on global economy news for the newspaper Les Echos.